 Solution 1: Don’t interrupt the process, just wait

 If the loading animation still moving, then you should wait.
-Yes, that’s Microsoft’s support technician advice to do.
-Because, if you’re updating Windows in on old laptop or PC.
+Yes, that’s Microsoft’s support technician’s advice to do.
+Because, if you’re updating Windows on an old laptop or PC.
 Then, definitely, you’re using a 5400 RPM hard drive.
-Which makes Windows 10 installation and update process quite slow compared to a 7200 RPM HDD or SSD.
+This makes Windows installation and update process quite slow compared to a 7200 RPM HDD or SSD.
 So, if you want to boot your computer normally, then you should wait at least 2-3 hours.
 Because interrupting a Windows update process can lead you to some serious issues.

-Even some big Microsoft updates take time in installation.
+Even some big Microsoft updates take time to install.
 And, you don’t know if an important task is running in the background.
 So, waiting for the update to get complete should be your first priority.

 Solution 2: Hard Power Off the Laptop or PC

 The Windows update process isn’t flawless, as it seems.
 It might be possible that due to some bug or issue, Windows updates can’t keep continuing.
 And, actually stuck on the Getting Windows ready screen.
 In that scenario, you have to power off your computer manually by holding the power switch for a few seconds.